fogus/spiel/pyramidenspiel/toripoka/README.markdown

-*Toripoka* is a set-collecting, bluffing card game inspired by Poker, for 2 players.
+*Toripoka* is a set-collecting, bluffing card game based loosely on Three Card Poker, for 2 players.

 Setup
 =====

 *Toripoka* is played with a truncated card deck of 17 cards consisting of those in the suit of hearts and the 4, 7, 10, and King of Spades.
-In addition, a [Treehouse set](http://www.looneylabs.com/rules/treehouse) is used for final scoring and card manipulation.
+In addition, a [Treehouse set](http://www.looneylabs.com/rules/treehouse) is hidden in some sort of opaque bag.
+To start, each player is dealt three cards and each player pulls one pyramid each, of their prefered size from the bag.
+These pyramids are placed on the table between the two players.

 Gameplay
 ========